 Dining Delights in Queenscliff and Point Lonsdale

-Queenscliff:
+Dining in Queenscliff:

 Tarra Restaurant: Tarra offers a contemporary menu under the guidance of MasterChef alumnus Michael Demagistris.
 Located at the historic old ferry terminal, expect dishes like kangaroo tartare tartlets and su mai dumplings, all at affordable prices.

-Saltbush Fine Foods: A favourite choice for locally made coffee and cake, located at the corner of Hesse and Hobson Streets.
+Saltbush Fine Foods: A favourite choice for locally-made coffee and cake, located at the corner of Hesse and Hobson Streets.

 Nelly’s at the Pier: If you are looking for excellent afternoon teas and light meals with a great view to watch the ships entering Port Phillip Bay, this iconic café on the foreshore is the perfect choice.